Prevalence and Risk Factors of Chronic Obstructive Pulmonary Disease in Kazakhstan in a Nationwide Population-Based Epidemiological Study

 Results: In a regression model, adjusted for pack-years of smoking, age, sex, and work duration, work in highly exposed workplaces was associated with FEV 1/FVC<70% (odds ratio (OR) 2.10 (95% confidence interval (CI) 1.16;3.83); and FEV1.

-Conclusions: Workers in highly exposed to dust workplaces had double odds of
+Conclusions: Workers in highly exposed to dust workplaces had double odds of developing COPD.

 KEYWORDS: COPD, dust, occupational, smoking, spirometry, TSP